Where to find us

 - Again use a proper carbon fibre brush for the records surface as this removes airborne contaminants.

-- If records are really dirty, then a good wash in a proper record cleaning machine such as the Knosti Disco record cleaning system.
-These are available from us for $239.
-The Knosti system will clean approx 300 dirty records.
+- If records are really dirty, then a good wash in a proper record cleaning machine such as a Spin-clean or ProJect VC-E.

 - Remember stylus life is approx 1400 hours.
 Lets face it, who can remember how many hours your stylus has done.
 A badly worn stylus can end up resembling the original cutting device that made the master record.
 A badly worn stylus can potentially damage your valuable Vinyl permanently.